TANISHQKUMAR4254/INDUCTION/README.md

 Next up was Dr. Arvind Dhingra, the director of STEP and in-charge of TAC, who delivered an inspiring lecture.
 He shared valuable insights and advice, which left a lasting impression on us all.

 After a short break, we had two subject tests—one in English and another in Maths.
 It was a bit challenging, but a good way to assess our understanding early on.
 The day wrapped up with a sense of accomplishment and anticipation for what's to come in this journey at college.
+# Day-3
+## Date - 4 august , 2025
+The third day of college started with a session by the Causmic Club in the auditorium.
+We were told that this club was formed in 2025 mainly to organise various college events and activities.
+They also gave us a brief tutorial on how to create a GitHub account and how to upload our projects there, which was something new and interesting for many of us.

+After that, we had another session on Human Resource Values by Dr. Priya Darshani ma'am.
+She continued from where she left off earlier, going deeper into the topic.
+While it was informative, the session was quite long, and to be honest, some students started feeling a little bored.

+Post break, we had our first proper subject-wise lectures.
+The first one was English by Prof. Nisha.
+It was really engaging—everyone got a chance to introduce themselves, and she also explained a few grammar tips that are important for speaking confidently.
+It felt nice to have such an interactive class.

+The final lecture of the day was a P2P (Peer-to-Peer) session, where our seniors taught us some basics of the C++ programming language.
+They even gave us code snippets to try out on our laptops using a compiler, which made the session hands-on and practical.
+And with that, our third day at college came to an end!